 Procrit

-Procrit Coupons & Discount Card - Compare Prices Near You
+Procrit Coupons & Savings Card – Discount Prices from $257.19

 Epoetin alfa, marketed as Epogen, is an injectable medication used to treat anemia, specifically in individuals with chronic kidney disease, those undergoing chemotherapy, and those receiving zidovudine for HIV.
 Additionally, it is administered to reduce the need for blood transfusions in patients scheduled for certain surgeries with high risks of blood loss.
 It functions as an erythropoiesis-stimulating agent (ESA) by mimicking the natural hormone erythropoietin, which signals the bone marrow to produce more red blood cells, thus preventing anemia.
 It is crucial to use this medication under medical supervision, as it may have serious side effects.
 Always consult a healthcare professional before starting treatment.